Top Legal Challenges

 Trade secrets protect processes, designs, formulas and patterns forever as long as the information remains confidential.
 There must be certain procedures in place for handling the confidential information as well as technological and legal security measures to protect the confidentiality.

 A failure to timely file for an intellectual property asset is a common issue among entrepreneurial clients, generally due to their failure to know that they must file for protection to be protected.
 If you fail to file a patent on time, you will lose your rights to the patent.
 A failure to file for protection or a failure to police the protected intellectual property results is another common issue with these clients.
 By failing to properly police and manage protected intellectual property it is as though they never filed to begin with.
 The court is not going to monitor other’s use of your protected property, this is a concept entrepreneurs do not understand.
-Ensure your client understands their responsibility in protecting their IP assets.
+Ensure your client understands their responsibility in protecting their IP assets, as well as other aspects such as their data (since the new GDPR laws recently came into place).

 Another common mistake amongst entrepreneurs in which results in a client needing your legal expertise is a failure to use contracts or agreements in business.
 Entrepreneurial clients will say, “Oh, but he is my friend, we don’t need a formal agreement..” over and over.
 And then, they show up to your office with a slew of problems that stem from a failure to contract.
 You will want to inquire into any oral contracts that were formed and ask for any template-agreements used which need customization.
 You should require your entrepreneurial clients to submit all contracts or agreements to you for review before signing.
 A failure to review a contract before signing could result in high litigation costs, make clear the fact that your client should never sign an agreement without reading it and/or submitting it to you for review.
 Additionally, you should always include warranties, disclaimers and indemnification clauses as well as limitations on liability.
 You can include attorneys fees and arbitration clauses if necessary or just to be on the safer side.